cyberark/conjur/design/telemetry/metrics_solution_design.md

   - `conjur_http_server_requests_total`: Total number of HTTP requests as count.
   - `conjur_http_server_request_duration_seconds`: Duration of HTTP requests as gauge in seconds.
+Measured to only take into account the impact of all the Rack middleware components, including Rails.
 - Labels
   - `code`: HTTP status code, such as `200` or `301`.
-  - `operation`: The Open API Spec `operationId` for each requested endpoint.
+  - `operation`: The [Open API Spec `operationId`](https://github.com/cyberark/conjur-openapi-spec/blob/main/spec/authentication.yml#L158) for each requested endpoint.

 *Note*: Some may noticed the absence of `path` in the labels above.
 This is an intentional design choice, given our extensive use of path parameters with